SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/BigData/DensityAnalysis.md

 　　There are two functional entries.

-- Click on "Tool Box" > "Online Analysis" > "Simple Density Analysis" or "Kernel Density Analysis", and corresponded dialog box for parameter settings will be shown.
+- In the "Online" tab and "Online Analysis" group, select "Simple Point Density" or "Kernel Density Analysis".
-- Open or new "Visual Modeling", in the pop-up panel "Tool Box" click "Simple Density Analysis" or "Kernel Density Analysis", or drag them to the "Visual Modeling" window.
-Double click corresponded function and "Parameter Settings" panel will be displayed.
+- In the "Model Builder" tab click "New" and the "Tollbox" panel will pop-up, then click "Simple Density Analysis" or "Kernel Density Analysis" under the "Online Analysis", or drag them to the "Model Builder" window.
+Double click corresponded functions and "Parameter Settings" panel will be displayed.

 ##### 　　Parameter Description